corhythm/MTMI-v2/README.md

 * Eamil address: dnr2144@gmail.com
 * Demo video: https://youtu.be/kkeV75rNsuc

+## Main features introduction
+* It provides your MBTI charateristics and recomemend a place where suits you.
+* It provides MJU sites that many MJU students use.
+* It provides MJU building locations.
+* It provides fatest MJU shuttle time and shuttle bus stopover.
+* It provides a bulletin board for the subjects you enrolled in this semester.
+So, students only can access to bulletin boards for subjects enrolled this semester.
+In each bulletin board you can post your own post and in each post other users can comment their opinion.
+* It provides chatting service with other users.
+* It provides the basic mail form when you send an email to the professor.
+* Crawling from your LMS account, it provides information on the subjects you have enrolled in this semester (timetables, class hours, professors, attendance rates, assignment submissions).

 ## Android convention rule(resource naming)
 * _Image files: imageType\_(iconOrImage)\_activityNameORfragmentName\_fileName_
     * e.g. _The icon file used in activity\_get\_started.xml: \_ic\_get\_started\_fileName.xml_